Topic: Environment

 Interviewed by Rex Buchanan

 In this late 2023 interview, John O. Farmer III recalled his long career in the oil business with his family-owned company in Russell, Kansas.
-Farmer describes the evolution of the oil business over decades as technology changed and improved the possibilities for small- to medium-sized companies in the oil industry.
-He observes that federal policies and market price fluctuations have more to do with the success or failure of the business than state policies.
-However, he notes, the interplay of state tax policies can make or break companies that depend on low-production oil wells.
+Farmer described the evolution of the oil business over decades as technology changed and improved the possibilities for small- to medium-sized companies in the oil industry.
+He observed that federal policies and market price fluctuations have more to do with the success or failure of the business than state policies.
+However, he noted, the interplay of state tax policies can make or break companies that depend on low-production oil wells.

 Interview of Wes Jackson, March 5, 2024